I, Robot: Prequels

-Popular culture references
+Legacy

 In 2004, The Saturday Evening Post said that I, Robots Three Laws "revolutionized the science fiction genre and made robots far more interesting than they ever had been before."
 I, Robot has influenced many aspects of modern popular culture, particularly with respect to science fiction and technology.
 One example of this is in the technology industry.
-The name of the real-life modem manufacturer named U.S. Robotics was directly inspired by I, Robot.
+The name of the real-life modem manufacturer named USRobotics was directly inspired by I, Robot.
 The name is taken from the name of a robot manufacturer ("United States Robots and Mechanical Men") that appears throughout Asimov's robot short stories.

-Many works in the field of science fiction have also paid homage to Asimov's collection.
+Many works in the field of science fiction have also paid homage to Asimov's collection, such as Star Trek, Doctor Who, Aliens, Futurama, and Enthiran.The positronic brain, which Asimov named his robots' central processors, has been utilized in works such as Star Trek: The Next Generation, Doctor Who, Once Upon a Time...
+Space, Perry Rhodan, and The Number of the Beast.